-The Free Piano Chord Chart contains the major, minor, diminished and augmented triads, as well as dominant, diminished, minor and major seventh chords.
+This Free Piano Chord Chart is designed to be used as an aid to learning music theory and for occasional reference.
+It contains the major, minor, diminished and augmented triads, as well as dominant, diminished, minor and major seventh chords.

 The chart of Advanced Piano Chords consists of major and minor triads with added sixths, suspended 4 and 2, dominant seventh with suspended 4, minor-major seventh, half-diminished seventh and ninth chords.